CorreiaLucas/CorreiaLucas/README.md

 ### What I'm doing

-🔭 I’m currently working as an intern software developper at DLM SOFT.
+🔭 I’m currently looking for an end-of-studies internship in IT.

 🌱 Most of my projects are not on GitHub, but I should definitely commit them here.